TiernoGs/godot-haru/README.md

 # godot-haru
 GDExtension wrapper to generate PDF files using the libharu (Godot 4.x+)

+Work in progress...